 Sliding Fee Discount Program

-To ensure that language is not a barrier for our non-English speaking patients, ARMS employs highly qualified and competent bilingual staff who work closely with other agencies to ensure the continuity of care and availability of resources for our Latino community.
+To ensure that language is not a barrier for our non-English speaking patients, ARMS employs highly qualified and competent bilingual staff who work closely with other agencies to ensure the continuity of care and availability of resources for our non-English Speaking population.

 A Sliding Fee Discount Program (SFDP) is provided by ARMS to low-income patients, with or without insurance, to assure access to care regardless of a patient’s ability to pay.
 Ability to pay is determined by the family size and annual income relative to a discount schedule based on Federal poverty income guidelines.
 To qualify for the SFDP, you must provide the following with application: